In 2024, research says, 70.19% of shoppers will abandon their carts.

 We take it that many love your loyalty program.

-You’ve also done the right thing by featuring it on your homepage, category pages and product pages.
+You’ve also done the right thing by featuring it on your homepage, category pages, and product pages.

-But you’re missing out on a BIG opportunity if you don’t highlight how it during the checkout process.
+But you’re missing out on a BIG opportunity if you don’t highlight how it is during the checkout process.

-Just feature how many points or what kind of rewards they’ll earn on the checkout page.
+- Feature how many points or what kind of rewards they’ll earn on the checkout page.

 10. Subtle recommendations (not more than one)

-Shoppers have now seen enough of Amazon’s cross-selling examples, including “Frequently bought together” and “Customers also like” invites.
+Shoppers have seen enough of Amazon’s cross-selling examples, including “Frequently bought together” and “Customers also like” invites.

 Here's how you can add product recommendations on the checkout page without being too pushy: